Skip to content

 Short answers, pulled from the story.

-When and where was André de Resende born?
+When and where did André de Resende die?

-What major historical work did André de Resende publish in 1553?
+What major works did André de Resende publish?